amygorgon/didtyronzil/docs/CRUD-operations/did-update.md

-# DID Update tyronZIL transaction
+# DID Update transaction

 It makes modifications to the user's self-sovereign identity (stored in their DID smart contract).
 To be able to execute this operation, the user MUST possess the private [*did_update_key*](../protocol-parameters.md#did-keys).

-Once the operation request is processed, the contract owner MUST make a call to the *DidUpdate* transition of the user's [DID smart contract](../smart-contracts/didc.md).
+Once the operation request is processed, the contract owner MUST make a call to the *DidUpdate* transition of the user's [DID smart contract](../smart-contracts/DID.tyron.md).

-## On the DID Client's side:
+## On the SSI client's side:

 0. Initialize with the Zilliqa network (mainnet or testnet) & the user's domain name.did to fetch their DID contract from the blockchain.
 1. Utilize the user's private *did_update_key* to verify that it corresponds to the public *did_update_key* stored in the DID smart contract.